Capitol Steps: Clinton years

-Until the Lewinsky scandal, Bill Clinton's administration did not provided much fodder for new songs or albums, though a variety of personalities proved easy to exaggerate: the easygoing Clinton and the First Lady, Hillary, Vice-President Al Gore and Surgeon General Joycelyn Elders, who had suggested that masturbation could be a useful part of a comprehensive sex-education curriculum.
+Until the Lewinsky scandal, Bill Clinton's administration did not provide much fodder for new songs or albums, though a variety of personalities proved easy to exaggerate: the easygoing Clinton and the First Lady, Hillary, Vice-President Al Gore and Surgeon General Joycelyn Elders, who had suggested that masturbation could be a useful part of a comprehensive sex-education curriculum.

 In 1994, the Capitol Steps performed at the White House for Clinton and Gore.

-George W. Bush years
+George W. Bush Years

 The 2000 presidential election yielded the pre-election "I Want a Brand New Pair of Candidates" and several other songs about the aborted recount.

 The popular impression of George W. Bush's intellect, fed by his frequent grammatical errors in speeches, allowed the Capitol Steps to reuse much Dan Quayle material.
 Immediately after the events of September 11, 2001, jokes aimed at the president or American politics no longer seemed appropriate to the general public.
 The group cancelled most of their performances for the next several weeks.
 The group soon found new material that people would find funny in October 2001.
 The group poked fun at the improved national view of Bush and at figures who were becoming more relevant to the American public, including New York Mayor Rudy Giuliani, British Prime Minister Tony Blair, and French President Jacques Chirac.

 Heightened security nationwide soon became a popular subject for the Capitol Steps and other comedians in the wake of media reports that travelers were being questioned in airports for having powdered sugar from a donut on their clothing.

 In 2002 and 2003, their material lampooned SUVs and their drivers, Hans Blix, the collapse of Enron, the standoff with Saddam Hussein, Condoleezza Rice, Democratic hopefuls for the 2004 presidential nomination, the capture of Saddam Hussein, same-sex weddings, the Kobe Bryant trial, and the California gubernatorial recall election (in which they reused "The Fondler"—a Clinton-era parody of "The Wanderer"—with Arnold Schwarzenegger as the target).
 Since 2004 the Capitol Steps have remained topical with their parodies, releasing songs about the marriage of Prince Charles and Camilla Parker Bowles, U.S. immigration-reform-law proposals, and the Tom DeLay scandals.

 On December 18, 2007, group co-founder Bill Strauss died at his home in McLean, Virginia of pancreatic cancer.